Text messaging is an effective way to reach customers.

 The most effective campaigns use segmentation to categorize the audience into related groups.

-We recommend segmenting your audience and then A/B testing different channels (email, text messaging, push).
-Each will deliver different results.
+We recommend segmenting your audience and then A/B testing different channels (email, text messaging, push alerts, etc.).

 3. Personalize the message

 It’s easy to find services that send thousands of text messages to a list of your customers’ mobile numbers.

 But what can make text message marketing even more effective is when each message is personalized for the recipient.

 For example, with DailyStory, you can send an event reminder that includes the first name for every customer you’re reaching.
 That approach helps cut through the noise for many people.

 4. Time your delivery

 Once you craft the perfect text message, think about when it makes the most sense for your recipient to receive it.

 Similar to email, Mondays typically have a lower response rate.
 And unlike emails, you ideally want the message delivered at a point in time where the recipient can take action.
 That means that early mornings or the end of the workday (like 4 to 7 p.m.) aren’t typically very good times.

 We recommend scheduling messages Tuesday through Thursday between the hours of 10 a.m. and 5 p.m. (scheduled for the timezone of the recipient, of course).